There are several types of documents that require a thorough search of the healthcare literature :

 - The integrative research review may have similar goals as the systematic review in comprehensively gathering the best evidence but unlike the systematic review the integrative review method "...allows for the inclusion of diverse methodologies (i.e. experimental and non-experimental research) ..." and may have wide-ranging purposes such as "to define concepts, to review theories, to review evidence, and to analyse methodological issues of a particular topic" (Whittmore and Knafl, 2005).
 The integrative review may be more suited for disciplines such as nursing, that rely extensively on qualitative data .

 - The term, scoping review, is used variably by review authors but they tend to have in common the goal of "mapping" a topic with limited critical appraisal of the included studies.
 The scoping review in approach is similar to a systematic review (thorough search of the literature, careful consideration of inclusion/exclusion criteria) but may not necessarily exclude studies that lack methodological rigor.
-For more on scoping reviews see Arksey and O'Malley (2005) the most widely used guide, but also Pham et al (2014) which tries to clarify the definition.
+For more on scoping reviews see Arksey and O'Malley (2005) and Pham et al (2014).
+Also see the handbook at Joanna Briggs Institute (2017) on how to conduct scoping reviews and PRISMA-ScR (2018) on what to report.